-Let’s take a look!
+Let’s take a closer look!

-However, just because a food is safe, or even beneficial for people, does not mean that food is necessarily safe for dogs
+However, just because a food is safe, or even beneficial for people, does not mean that food is necessarily safe for dogs.

-Here in the UK, raspberries are a popular crop for keen gardeners and make a welcome addition to the tea table in the summer
+Raspberries are relatively easy to grow, especially in cooler climates.
+So, here in the UK, raspberries are a popular crop for keen gardeners.
+They make a welcome addition to our table in the summer.

-They were especially fond of growing their own fruit and vegetables.
+My parents were passionate gardeners.
+And they were especially fond of growing their own fruit and vegetables.

-The culprit of course was our Golden Retriever, his guilty red whiskers giving him away.
+The culprit, of course, was our Golden Retriever.
+His guilty red whiskers giving him away.

-But still, is it a good idea to let a dog eat raspberries, or to feed raspberries to a dog deliberately?
+But still, is it a good idea to let a dog eat raspberries.
+Or to feed raspberries to a dog deliberately?

 Let’s dig a little deeper.